WickrInc/wickrio-webhook-bot/README.md

 When configuring the subscription to your SNS topic, select the `HTTPS` protocol, enter in the HTTPS URL of the webhook receiver for your particular room, and ensure that raw message delivery is _not_ enabled on the subscription.

+## Configuration

+When installing this bot, there are two configuration values which will need to be set.

+The first is the HTTP port for the server to listen on, which defaults to `8080``.
+You generally won't need to change this value unless it conflicts with another listener in your bot container.
+When deploying the bot container, it is important that you expose this port so that it is accessible outside of the container.

+The second configuration is for the frontend URL for the webhook receiver.
+This is the URL which points to your webhook bot, and where you will send all webhooks in order to reach your Wickr rooms.
+This URL is used as the base URL for forming complete webhook URLs within each room.
+For example, if you set the frontend URL to `https://hooks.example.com/` the bot will generate webhook URLs for rooms which look like `https://hooks.example.com/send/BP6CwLpODqcDYtThoUyY0JWqMyYvTcLK`.

 ## Development

 ### Building